Covering a set of line segments with a few squares: Problem 2: The Subtrajectory Data Structure Problem

-We use an approach similar to Appendix~\ref{apx:tool:bb}.
+We use an approach similar to Tool~\ref{tool:bb}.
 We build a binary search tree over segments of $\mathcal{T}$, and associate with each internal node the subset of all its descendants.
 We call this the canonical subset associated with this internal node.
 By construction, every subtrajectory can be decomposed into a union of $O(\log n)$ canonical subsets.

-At each internal node, we build an upper envelope data structure over the segments in the canonical subset associated with that internal node.
-We build the upper envelope data structure at each internal node in a bottom up fashion, starting from the leaf nodes.
-We adapt the divide-and-conquery approach of Hershberger~\cite{DBLP:journals/ipl/Hershberger89} to merge the upper envelope of the left child and the right child to form the upper envelope of the parent.
-The total construction time for the upper envelopes of all canonical subsets is $O(n \log n)$.
-For every canonical subset, storing the upper envelope allows us to answer an upper envelope query at any $x$-coordinate in $O(\log n)$ time.
+At each internal node, we store the upper envelope of all segments in its canonical subset.
+This upper envelope can be represented by an list of its vertices in left-to-right order.
+Since the upper envelope of $n$ line segments has size $O(n\alpha(n))$, the total size of our data structure is $O(n\alpha(n)\log n)$.
+Computing all these upper envelopes can be done in $O(n\alpha(n)\log n)$ time using a bottom up divide and conquer approach~\cite{DBLP:journals/ipl/Hershberger89}.

-Given a query subtrajectory and $x$-coordinate, we can naively answer the upper envelope query by taking two steps.
-First, we decompose the subtrajectory into canonical subsets, and answer the upper envelope query at the given $x$-coordinate, for all $O(\log n)$ canonical subsets.
-Second, we take the maximum of each of these upper envelope queries to obtain the true upper envelope at the given $x$-coordinate.
+Given a query subtrajectory and a vertical line at $x$-coordinate $x$, we can naively answer the upper envelope query in two steps.
+First, we decompose the subtrajectory into $O(\log n)$ canonical subsets, and find the segment realizing the upper envelope at $x$ using a binary search in $O(\log(n\alpha(n)))=O(\log n)$ time.
+Second, we report the highest intersection point of the vertical line with the $O(\log n)$ segments found.
 The overall query time for this approach would be $O(\log^2 n)$ time.
 A standard application of fractional cascading~\cite{DBLP:journals/algorithmica/ChazelleG86} reduces the total query time to $O(\log n)$.

 \end{proof}